firebase/quickstart-unity/messaging/testapp/readme.md

 ### Send a message from your server environment

 > **_NOTE:_** Dispatching messages from your server is a more extensible way of sending notifications or data messages to clients.
 The following is an easy way to demo this functionality.
-If you are interested in learning more about how to send messages in production from the command line or an Admin SDK read more about it starting with [Your server environment and FCM](https://firebase.google.com/docs/cloud-messaging/server).
+If you are interested in learning more about how to send messages in production from the command line or the Firebase Admin SDK, read more about it starting with [Your server environment and FCM](https://firebase.google.com/docs/cloud-messaging/server).

 1. Navigate to the FCM REST API Docs for [Method: projects.messages.send](https://firebase.google.com/docs/reference/fcm/rest/v1/projects.messages/send)
 1. Look for the "Try this method" panel